Generalized cohomology theories for algebraic stacks

 \subsection{The resolution property}

+For a derived algebraic stack $\sX$, we write $\Dqc(\sX)$ for the stable \inftyCat of quasi-coherent complexes on $\sX$ (see e.g. \cite[Chap.~3, 1.1.4]{GaitsgoryRozenblyum}).
+When $\sX$ is classical, this is equivalent to the derived \inftyCat of $\sO_\sX$-modules with quasi-coherent cohomology (see \cite[Prop.~1.3]{HallRydhPerfect}).
+We write $\Qcoh(\sX) \simeq \Dqc(\sX)^\heartsuit$ for the full subcategory of discrete quasi-coherent sheaves, i.e., the heart of the t-structure.

-\begin{defn} Let $\sX$ be a derived algebraic stack.
-Denote by $\Dqc(\sX)$ the stable \inftyCat of quasi-coherent complexes on $\sX$ and by $\Qcoh(\sX) \simeq \Dqc(\sX)^\heartsuit$ the full subcategory of discrete quasi-coherent sheaves. \begin{defnlist} \item We say that $\sX$ has the \emph{resolution property} if, for every quasi-coherent sheaf $\sF \in \Qcoh(\sX)$, there exists a small collection $\{\sE_\alpha\}_\alpha$ of finite locally free sheaves and a surjective (on $\piz$) morphism
+\begin{defn} Let $\sX$ be a derived algebraic stack. \begin{defnlist} \item We say that $\sX$ has the \emph{resolution property} if, for every quasi-coherent sheaf $\sF \in \Qcoh(\sX)$, there exists a small collection $\{\sE_\alpha\}_\alpha$ of finite locally free sheaves and a surjective (on $\piz$) morphism

 in $\Dqc(\sX)$.